usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 Zscaler
 ~~~~~~~~~

-Hardening recommendations for on-premises components such as Zscaler Client Connector can be found at the following link: https://help.zscaler.com/zcspm/about-quick-wins-os-hardening
+Hardening recommendations for on-premises components such as Zscaler Client Connector can be found at the following link: `About Quick Wins and OS Hardening <https://help.zscaler.com/zcspm/about-quick-wins-os-hardening>`__

 Zscaler only deploys its public cloud nodes within accredited and hardened data centers that meet Zscaler's standards for physical security.
 Zscaler has achieved FedRAMP High and Impact Level 5 accreditation for Zscaler's Federal Customers.